schoolofcities/urban-data-storytelling/course-outlines/microcredential-2025.md

 ### Components

+6 weeks / modules:

-- Each week has a 1 hour synchronous time, which will be some combination of walkthroughs of technical material (2/6 weeks), short lectures (2/6 weeks), and breakout group discussions (3/6 weeks).
+- Each week has a 1 hour synchronous time, which will be some combination of walkthroughs of technical material (2 of 6 weeks), short lectures (2 of 6 weeks), and breakout group discussions (3 of 6 weeks).
 The last week will be 2 hour session to include time for final presentations.

 - Each week will have 2-3 self-directed readings and/or technical tutorials